MainulDip/EverydaySql/assaignments.md

 1. Develop SQL code to create each table as specified in the attached “Jaunty Coffee Co.
 ERD” by doing the following:
 a.
 Provide the SQL code you wrote to create all the tables.
+b.
+Demonstrate that you tested your code by providing a screenshot showing your SQL commands and the database server’s response.

 ```sh
 CREATE TABLE IF NOT EXISTS COFFEE_SHOP(